Qudit encoding in Rydberg blockaded arrays of atoms: Implementations and influence of the Rydberg state decay

 \section{Implementations and influence of the Rydberg state decay}

 Natural candidates for implementing this protocol are atomic species with long-lived intermediate states.
-For example, alkali atoms can be used to encode the $|0\rangle$ and $|1\rangle$ states in their hyperfine ground states with a microwave field or a pair of Raman beams to control the qudit.
-Using this approach, first spectroscopic measurement of the dressed-state spectrum as already been reported in the experimental work \cite{Lee17}.
-Another promising candidates are strontium and ytterbium atoms with a control field in the optical domain by encoding the $|1\rangle$ state in the long-lived optical clock state.
-One issue which might hinder the applicability of the presented qudit control protocols is the decay of the Rydberg state with a lifetime of $\sim 100 \, \mu\text{s}$ which limits the maximum duration of the pulse sequence.
+For example, alkali-metal atoms can be used to encode the $|0\rangle$ and $|1\rangle$ states in their hyperfine ground states with a microwave field or a pair of Raman beams to control the qudit.
+Using this approach, the first spectroscopic measurement of the dressed-state spectrum has already been reported in the experimental work Ref. \cite{Lee17}.
+Other promising candidates are alkaline-earth-like atoms such as strontium and ytterbium, for which the state $\ket{0}$ can be encoded in the ground state and $\ket{1}$ in a long-lived metastable state.
+This enables optical control via the clock transition, while the Rydberg state $\ket{r}$ can be accessed from $\ket{1}$ through single-photon excitation using a UV laser \cite{Tsai25}.
+An alternative promising approach is to use the nuclear spin of the long-lived metastable state to encode the states $\ket{0}$ and $\ket{1}$ \cite{Ma23}.
+The complex pulse sequences of the protocol can be realized with arbitrary waveform generators in the microwave domain or using arbitrary optical pulse shapers in the optical domain \cite{Evered23,Ma23,Yang25}.

+One issue which might hinder the applicability of the presented qudit control protocols is the decay of the Rydberg state with a lifetime of $\approx 100 \, \mu\text{s}$ which limits the maximum duration of the pulse sequence.
 We can estimate the decay probability of a state $|\psi(t)\rangle$ over a given pulse sequence